-This year our AGM will be held virtually on Saturday 21 November 2020.
+This year our AGM was held virtually on Saturday 21 November 2020.
 On this page, you will find information about the AGM along with any documentation you will need for the event.

 In a change to previous years, we will be starting with our speaker who will then be followed by the AGM.
 We are also starting in the morning as people don't need to travel to join us.

 10:30 Speaker, John Home Robertson will talk about The Rev A. E. Robertson, 1870-1958; the First Munro 'Compleater'; a Director of the Scottish Rights of Way Society from 1923; and the Man who "Knew Too Much" About Highland Rights of Way.